• LDA-NOC clear

 • Wrong stamp duty calculation.
 Always pay on the higher of circle rate or transaction price.
 Underpayment leads to penalty later.

 • Forgetting boundary check.
-Confirm boundaries match neighbour's plots and that there is no encroachment.
+Confirm boundaries match neighbour's plots and there's no encroachment.

 • Assuming corner plot or facing.
-Vastu and corner premium should be in writing in the agreement.
+Vastu and corner premium should be in writing in the agreement, not on a phone call.

 Galat kaam se bachne ke liye thoda sabr aur thoda research kaafi hai.
 Avoid these ten and your buying journey will be smooth.
 For broader investment context before you start, also see plots near Sushant Golf City for affordability comparisons.